 St. Stylianos Children's Ministry welcomes children of all abilities and their families.
 This ministry is dedicated to serving Orthodox Christian children with Down syndrome, Cerebral Palsy, Autism, ADD and various other diagnoses' in an inclusive religious education experience.
 Monthly meetings are suggested.
-In the past, Friday night from 6:00 p.m. to 7:30 p.m. in the Sunday school classrooms has worked well for St. John the Baptist Greek Orthodox Church, Des Plaines, IL.
+Friday night from 6:00 p.m. to 7:30 p.m. in the Sunday school classrooms has worked well for St. John the Baptist Greek Orthodox Church in Des Plaines.